 Wear loose and comfortable clothing with access to your arms.
 If you have a port, staff will need to access your chest.
 Temperatures fluctuate in the Infusion and Immunotherapy Center, consider dressing in layers.
 Warmed blankets are always available if you are chilly.

 You are welcome to bring snacks or a sack lunch.
-A family member accompanying you may wish to bring snacks as well, as their meal is not included in the treatment.
 In consideration of other patients, we encourage foods with little or no odor.
 Trendz Café is across the lobby from the Infusion and Immunotherapy Center and is open daily, 7 AM – 7 PM, for meals, snacks and beverages.

 While in the Infusion and Immunotherapy Center, you may have many questions.
 Please discuss any questions with your infusion nurse.
 If he or she is not able to answer your question, it will be relayed to the appropriate staff or physician for an answer as soon as possible.
 If a concern arises at home, please call us or write it down to ask at your next appointment.